ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 </center>
 </figure>

-As we see, in **Single Variable Calclus, there is already a 7% difference, in favor of boys**, for continuing to take the second part of this course.
+As we see, in **Single Variable Calculus, there is already a 7% difference, in favor of boys**, for continuing to take the second part of this course.
 If we don't consider this a big difference, we only need to look at **Multivariable Calculus where this is now a stark 24% difference in favor of boys**, with less than half of all girls moving on to take the second part of the course.

 There has to be more than just grades driving whether students drop out of STEM courses or not.
 We really must ask ourselves **what a B represents to a boy vs. a girl in a STEM field**.
 Do they interpret this grade differently?
 Is it a sign of **accomplishment** for one while being a sign of **underperformance** for the other?
 Although these questions lie outside the realm of data science, they are worth asking if we are to figure out **why girls performing at the exact same level as boys, are more inclined to discontinue their STEM courses**.